 The Tribunal must have several documents to determine a case.
 We must have a copy of the marriage license, a copy of the divorce decree and if you are a Catholic we must have a copy of your baptismal certificate.
 If you do not have a copy of your marriage license or divorce decree, it can be obtained by contacting either the county or the state in which the marriage took place.
 Usually county courthouses are very helpful in providing this information.
 If you were married in a Catholic Church, you may obtain a marriage certificate from the Catholic Church in which the marriage took place.
 A copy of the baptismal certificate may be obtained by calling the Church where you were baptized.
 If you do not know the address, speak to your parish priest when you ask him for help in filing for the Declaration of Invalidity.

-The fee for this process is currently $ 350.00, which will include a $ 50.00 filing fee required at the time the Declaration of Invalidity is filed.
+There is a $40 filing fee required at the time the Declaration of Invalidity is filed, and the fee for the annulment process is currently $275.00.
 There are expenses for tribunal employees, postage, phone and other office related expenses.
 Costs not covered by the fee are paid for by parishes practicing United Catholic Stewardship.
 If this fee is a hardship provisions can be made through the priest you are working with to offset the expenses.

 Only the petitioner and the respondent have the right to review testimony.
 If the petitioner or the respondent wish to view the testimony, they must do so in the Tribunal Office.
 The Tribunal does not reveal the names of any witnesses or their testimony.
 Each testimonial is typed and the tribunal personnel are sworn to secrecy and cannot reveal the content of cases.